 Because breathability is such an important factor in each product's "comfort" score, we traveled to Cuba to spend some time in a hot and humid environment.
 We ran, hiked, and climbed in each pair, all while making notes on the ability of each product to keep us fresh and dry.

-Once we determined which cut we'd test for this review, there were still a surprisingly amount of variation.
-Some models have more coverage, some were lower cut; some had thick waistbands, some wear seamless.
+Once we determined which cut we'd test for this review, there were still a surprising amount of variation.
+Some models have more coverage; some were lower cut; some had thick waistbands, some were seamless.
 We were as objective as possible in this review, asking our friends to validate our conclusions about fit.
 In this category, we evaluated each product's shape, including back and front coverage, stretchiness, and, most importantly, how well each product stayed put.

-We enjoyed products that were stretchy with properly fitting leg openings and waistbands, but we also found that snug leg openings are very important to keeping the undies in place.
-Basically, we tested for wedgies.
+We enjoyed products that were stretchy with properly fitting leg openings and waistbands, but we also found that snug leg openings are very important to keep the undies in place.
+We tested for wedgies, well except for the thong cuts of course.
 We danced, did yoga, ran, and climbed, doing anything we could to get these undies to ride up and give us a wedgie.
 To our surprise, some of them just wouldn't budge!
 We awarded high points to any product that stayed in place, keeping us comfortable for hours on end without needing any adjustment.

 Drying time is important for two reasons: washing and sweating.
 When we're on the go, we love being able to wash these wool or synthetic products in a sink or stream, air dry them quickly, and get going again.
 Additionally, a product that dries quickly will keep us more comfortable on the move, with less sweat buildup.

 To test for this metric, our team soaked each product in water and hung them to dry.
-Seems simple, right?
+It seems simple, right?
 We did this test a variety of times, using hand-wringing, towel-drying, and no pre-drying at all to reach a sound consensus.

 Because these are travel undies, not just lounging around your house undies, we knew that weight and space would be important factors.
 We use the term "packability" to explain how much room each product takes up, both in ounces and inches.